Premarin Vaginal Cream

 To apply this medication, use only the vaginal applicator provided.
 After each use, take the applicator apart and clean it with mild soap and warm water.
 Do not use hot or boiling water.

-Have regular physical exams and self-examine your breasts for lumps on a monthly basis if you are using vaginal conjugated estrogens long term.
+Have regular physical exams and self-examine your breasts for lumps on a monthly basis while using vaginal conjugated estrogens.

 Additional Premarin Vaginal Cream Information